zahidshaikh795/Swipable-Card-/README.md

 1) Swipe left or right to mark is as read

-2) There is an undo button if you want to read previious card
+2) There is an undo button if you want to read previous card

 3) There is also progress bar which shows the percentage of completed readings.